GKChaturanga/feature-toggle-api/README.md

 ---

 - docker-compose will bootup  Application with
-		- java 17 based container for application created with .Dockerfile
-		- feturetoggle-ui With ReactJS on a node JS user
+		-- java 17 based container for application created with .Dockerfile -- feturetoggle-ui With ReactJS on a node JS
-		- MySQL 8 container
+		-- MySQL 8 container

 ## Application Architecture